 We design, develop, manufacture, sell and support advanced semiconductor probe card products, and are the largest supplier worldwide of those products.
 Semiconductor manufacturers use our probe cards to perform wafer test (also known as wafer sort), which is the testing of the semiconductor die, or chips, while those die are still constituted on the semiconductor wafer.
 Wafer test enables semiconductor manufacturers to determine whether chips will meet specifications and be saleable once the wafer is diced, and the die are singulated and individually packaged.
-Given the relatively high per-die costs of singulation and packaging processes, and the fact that semiconductor process yields are typically less than 100%, meaning that some of the die on a wafer are expected to be defective, there is often a compelling economic reason to perform wafer test.
+The per-die costs of singulation and packaging processes are relatively high, and some of the die on a wafer are typically expected to be defective.
+Consequently, there is often a compelling economic reason to perform wafer test.
 Probe cards are a critical element in enabling that wafer test process.